Bloom-host/BloomDocs/docs/games/terraria/tshock/whitelisting.md

 ---

 :::info HEADS UP
-The game does not provide a whitelisting functionality by default, so we will have to use [TShock](overview), a third party server software.
+The game does not provide a Whitelisting functionality by default, so we will have to use [TShock](overview), a third party server software.

 As an alternative for the vanilla server, you can use [server passwords](/games/terraria/password).